dimkinv/screeps-play/.github/instructions/gh.instructions.md

    }
    ```

+3. Movement visualization rule: Any movement helper or API you add or modify must visualize the intended path (e.g., by setting an appropriate `visualizePathStyle` when calling Screeps movement APIs) so movement is consistently rendered in replays and the live client.

 These rules are intentional to keep the project's structure consistent and to make exported APIs predictable and well-documented for both contributors and the runtime `play` code.

 ## Build pipeline (current)